Choosing a birthing option

 You have a lot of options when choosing how you’d like to give birth.
 That’s because Norton Healthcare is committed to meeting the unique needs of all expectant mothers.

 Much like a coach, a doula assists a woman before, during and shortly after childbirth.
 Doulas are hired by the family and are considered a guest in the delivery room.
-You can have two guests with you at Norton Healthcare facilities.

 The most popular form of pain relief during labor is anesthesia commonly referred to as an epidural.
 It is administered with a needle into the epidural space of the spinal cord.
 Medication blocks the nerves from feeling pain, allowing most women to deliver with minimal discomfort and limited side effects.